Netflix/falcor/README.md

 In order to avoid inadvertently downloading the entire graph whenever we download an entity, most web applications either build customized endpoints for each view, or adopt a RESTful model.

-###  JSON Graph
+# JSON Graph

 Nearly every application's domain model is graph.
 However most application servers use JSON to send domain model objects over the wire.
 Converting graph data into JSON is a hazard, because JSON is heirarchical format.
-When you expand a graph into a tree, you either get duplicates, or introduce unique identifiers.
+When you expand a graph into a tree, you either get duplicates, or introduce duplicates.

 Let's imagine we are building a simple issue tracking system.
 The system has three types of entities: